- J.D., Wayne State University Law School, 1998, cum laude

 - B.S., Grand Valley State University, 1994

 Mike Stroster is a Member at the firm and has practiced law since 1998.
-His practice is focused on representing a wide range of business entities and individuals in matters related to immigration law and employment law.
+His practice is focused on representing businesses and individuals in matters related to immigration law and employment law.

 Immigration and International Employment

-Mr. Stroster has significant experience preparing all types of employment-based visa petitions, including H-1B visas for specialty occupations for corporations seeking to staff U.S. business operations with foreign nationals in various skilled positions.
+Mr. Stroster has extensive experience preparing all types of employment-based visa petitions, including H-1B visas for specialty occupations for corporations seeking to staff U.S. business operations with foreign nationals in various skilled positions.
 This work has involved advising and assisting employers and individuals in a variety of industries with special emphasis on health care, manufacturing, information technology, and academic and scientific researchers.
-Mr. Stroster also provides advice and counseling with respect to immigration issues ranging from obtaining permanent resident status for foreign nationals, obtaining temporary visas for a wide variety of personnel including executives and managers, professional employees and seasonal workers, employment of foreign workers under NAFTA and compliance with the Immigration Reform and Control Act and related anti-discrimination provisions.
+Mr. Stroster also provides advice and counseling with respect to immigration issues ranging from obtaining permanent resident status for foreign nationals, obtaining temporary visas for executives and managers, professional employees and seasonal workers, employment of foreign workers under NAFTA and compliance with the Immigration Reform and Control Act and related anti-discrimination provisions.

 Although his primary work is in the area of business immigration, Mr. Stroster often assists individuals with family-based immigration procedures, naturalization applications, and relief from removal proceedings.